 Featured exclusively by Coastal Patterns Gallery on the west coast of Canada, Gregg Simpson works in a wide range of styles, particularly surrealism and abstraction.
-Browse the categories of work Abstracts, Landscapes, Figurations, and Works on Paper created in the mediums of painting, pastel, ink and mixed media.
-Shipping costs within North America are included in the purchase price of all works on this site.
+Browse the categories of work: Abstracts, Landscapes, Figurations and Works on Paper created in the mediums of painting, pastel, ink and mixed media.